oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

 - Turn off AWS managed temporary credentials
 - Close the Preferences tab

-We should configure our aws cli with our aws credentials and current region as default.
+To create an IAM role which we want to attach to our cloud9 instance, we need temporary administrative privileges in our current shell.
+To get these, we need to configure our aws cli with our aws credentials and the current region.
+Directly after assigning the created role to the instance, we're removing the credentials from the environment, of course.

 ```sh
 aws configure